Juste-Leo2/ROSA-GPU-RWKV8/README.md

 <img src="rosa_graph_gpu.png">

-This repository provides a high-performance PyTorch CUDA extension for the **ROSA (Rank-based Ordered Suffix Automaton)** algorithm, designed to significantly accelerate sequence processing tasks in neural networks.
+This repository provides a high-performance PyTorch CUDA extension for the **ROSA (Rapid Online Suffix Automaton)** algorithm, designed to significantly accelerate sequence processing tasks in neural networks.
 This implementation achieves up to a **30x speedup** over the original Python version, making it suitable for both training and inference at scale.

 This work is inspired by and can be integrated into architectures like RWKV.